Skip to main content

 Dermabrasion Candidates

-Most surgeons will not perform treatment during the active stages of acne because of a greater risk of infection.
-The same may be true if you have had radiation treatments, a bad skin burn or a previous chemical peel.
+Most surgeons will not perform treatment during the active stages of acne due to a greater risk of infection.
+The same may be true if you've had radiation treatments, a bad skin burn or a previous chemical peel.

-Insurance usually does not cover cosmetic procedures, but dermabrasion or dermaplaning may be covered when performed to remove precancerous skin growths or extensive scars.
-Check your policy or call your carrier to be sure.
+Dermabrasion or dermaplaning may be covered by insurance when performed to remove precancerous skin growths or extensive scars.
+Check your policy or call your carrier to determine what's covered under your plan.

 Alternative Procedures

-Many plastic surgeons perform dermabrasion, dermaplaning and chemical peels, selecting one or a combination of procedures to suit the your individual needs.
-Other surgeons prefer one technique for all surface repairs.
-In general, a chemical peel is used more often to treat fine wrinkles, while dermabrasion and dermaplaning are used to treat deeper imperfections such as acne scars.
-A non-chemical approach may also be preferred for people with slightly darker skin, especially when treating limited areas of the face.
+Chemical peels are an alternative method of skin resurfacing more often used to treat fine wrinkles, while dermabrasion and dermaplaning are used for deeper imperfections such as acne scars.
+A non-chemical approach may be preferred for people with slightly darker skin, especially when treating limited areas of the face.
 Dermabrasion and dermaplaning are less likely to produce extreme changes and contrasts in skin color.

 Your Dermabrasion Consultation

-You may develop tiny whiteheads after surgery.
-These usually disappear on their own or with the use of an abrasive pad or soap.
-Occasionally, they must be removed by your surgeon.
-You may also develop enlarged skin pores, which usually shrink to near normal size once swelling has subsided.
+Some patients develop tiny whiteheads after surgery.
+These usually disappear on their own, or with the use of an abrasive pad or soap.
+They must occasionally be surgically removed.
+You may also develop enlarged skin pores; these usually shrink to near normal size once swelling has subsided.

-While infection and scarring are rare with skin refinishing treatments, they are possible.
-Some people develop excessive scar tissue (keloid or hypertrophic scars).
-These are usually treated with steroid medications to soften the scar.
+Infection and scarring are rare, though possible, with skin resurfacing treatments.
+People who develop excessive scar tissue (keloid or hypertrophic scars) are usually treated with the application or injection of steroid medications to soften the scar.

 Preparing for Dermabrasion

-Your surgeon will give you specific instructions on how to prepare for surgery, including guidelines on eating, drinking and avoiding aspirin and other medications that affect blood clotting.
-You may be given special instructions regarding the care and treatment of your skin prior to surgery.
-If you smoke, you will probably be asked to stop for a week or two before and after surgery.
-Smoking decreases blood circulation in the skin and impedes healing.
+Your plastic surgeon will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, and on avoiding aspirin and other medications that affect blood clotting.
+You may also be given special instructions regarding the care and treatment of your skin prior to surgery.
+If you smoke, you'll probably be asked to stop for a week or two before and after surgery, since smoking decreases blood circulation in the skin and impedes healing.

-While making preparations, be sure to arrange for someone to drive you home after your surgery and help out afterward if needed.
+Skin resurfacing treatments are performed at our accredited Outpatient Surgery Facility, in a treatment room or at our on-site medical spa in Birmingham, Alabama.
+Be sure to arrange for someone to drive you home after your surgery and to help out afterward if needed.

 Dermabrasion Procedure

 Dermabrasion and dermaplaning may be performed under local anesthesia, which numbs the area, combined with a sedative to make you drowsy.
-You will be awake but relaxed and will feel minimal discomfort.
-A numbing spray such a freon is sometimes used along with or instead of local anesthesia.
-In more severe cases, your surgeon may prefer to use general anesthesia, in which case you will sleep through the procedure.
+You'll be awake but relaxed, and will feel minimal discomfort.
+Sometimes a numbing spray is used along with or instead of local anesthesia.
+In more severe cases, your surgeon may prefer to use general anesthesia, in which case you'll sleep through the procedure.

 Dermabrasion and dermaplaning can be performed fairly quickly.
 The procedures usually take anywhere from a few minutes to an hour and a half, depending on how large an area of skin is involved.
-It is not uncommon for the procedure to be performed more than once, or in stages, especially when scarring is deep or a large area of skin is involved.
+The procedure may be performed more than once or in stages, especially when scarring is deep or a large area of skin is involved.

-Your surgeon may then treat the skin in a number of ways, including ointment, a wet or waxy dressing, a dry treatment or some combination of these.
+The surgeon may then treat the skin with ointment, a wet or waxy dressing, a dry treatment or some combination of these.

 Dermabrasion Recovery

-Your skin will be fairly red and swollen after the procedure.
-Eating and speaking may be difficult.
-You will probably feel some tingling, burning or aching.
+Directly after the procedure, your skin will be fairly red and swollen, and eating and speaking may be difficult.
+You'll probably feel some tingling, burning or aching.
 Any pain you feel can be controlled with medications prescribed by your surgeon.
 The swelling will begin to subside within a few days to a week.

 Your surgeon will give you detailed instructions on how to care for your skin after surgery.
 For men, this will include delaying shaving and using an electric razor your first time shaving post-surgery.
-It is very important that you understand your doctor's instructions and follow them exactly to ensure the best possible healing.
+It's very important that you follow your doctor's instructions to ensure the best possible healing.

-If you notice the treated area beginning to get worse instead of better (becoming increasingly red, raised and itchy after it has started to heal), it may be a sign that abnormal scars are beginning to form.
+If you notice the treated area beginning to get worse instead of better (if it becomes increasingly red, raised and itchy after it has started to heal), it may be a sign that abnormal scars are beginning to form.
 Call your surgeon as soon as possible so that treatment can begin early.

 Dermabrasion Results